Wellhead protection program: Societal and Justice Impacts of Contaminated Drinking Water

+National Regions Most Susceptible to Contaminated Drinking Water

+Contaminated drinking water poses a large threat to communities' public health, and several vulnerability factors, which include community water sources and demographic characteristics, are heavily associated with violations to the Safe Drinking Water Act and its amendments outlined in the Wellhead Protection Program.
+Identifying the violations between "hot spots", spatial clusters of health based violations, and vulnerability factors allows for public policies to be enforced and target the reasons the community water sources get contaminated.
+Rural areas of the country are heavily impacted by violations to community water sources, and coliform violations are most prevalent in the West and Midwest regions of the country.
+In addition, low income, minority communities face higher rates of violations in their community water sources including coliform.
+Similarly, areas which have urbanized at an accelerated rate and are densely populated are more vulnerable to drinking water hazards.
+Throughout the nation, over 21 million people that rely on their community's water sources have experienced safe drinking water violations on health based quality standards.
+As of 2022, 4.1 million Americans still did not have access to safe drinking water and basic sewage treatment.
+The lack of treatment resulted in roughly 900 billion gallons annually of untreated sewage to infiltrate the U.S. water ways.

 Control measures

 Communities evaluate the properties of the aquifer to determine the sensitive areas that need to be protected by local land use zoning.
 When land use zoning is based on competent scientific evidence to support wellhead protection, land use zoning has been upheld by courts.
 Communities direct the location of potential sources of contamination to areas outside of sensitive wellhead protection areas to ensure their underground source of drinking water (USDW) remains uncontaminated.
 For example, a community successfully blocked a proposed $12 million travel plaza/welcome center from endangering their water supply by local land use zoning that prohibits petroleum underground storage tanks (USTs) in a wellhead protection area.

 Federal, State, and local agencies with regulatory and funding power can also limit development to areas outside sensitive wellhead protection areas.
 By project approvals and by funding authorizations these agencies can control the location of roads, water lines, and wastewater lines that are essential for intensive development.

 To protect underground sources of drinking water (USDWs), the U.S. Congress requires Federal agencies by 42 U.S.C. § 300j–6 to comply with Wellhead Protection Programs and Underground Injection Control (UIC) Programs.
 Actions such as forestry management plans, pipelines, highways, etc. with federal control that may result in contamination of water supplies in wellhead protection areas must comply with Wellhead Protection Programs and Underground Injection Control Programs.